int-brain-lab/iblrig/docs/source/behavior_rig_setup.rst

 |MouseHolderAssembly_new.jpg|\ |image23|\ |image24|

-**The mouse holder assembly.** Left: The mouse holder, seen from the front, shows the center bore that will accommodate the wheel assembly, as well as key attachment points to the KBM1/M breadboard.
-Center: The front of the holder shows the attachment point for the Fisso arm.
-Right: The side of the holder shows the attachment point for the head-fixation assembly.
+**The mouse holder assembly.** Top: The mouse holder, seen from the front, shows the center bore that will accommodate the wheel assembly, as well as key attachment points to the KBM1/M breadboard.
+Top right: The front of the holder shows the attachment point for the Fisso arm.
+Bottom: The side of the holder shows the attachment point for the head-fixation assembly.

 #.
 3D-print the (a) mouse holder, (b) mouse cover, and (c) wheel coupler designs.
 Make sure to order from Shapeways and use the material specifications listed.